-Williams-Mystic Research and Public Impact
+Research & Public Impact

 Independent research is at the core of the Williams-Mystic experience, and students conduct research projects in all four disciplines over the course of the 17-week semester.
 There’s nothing quite like venturing into the field to help you understand how science is made, delving into the archives to understand how history is written, or connecting one-on-one interviews with a stakeholder who works in the policy topic of your choice.
 With students coming to Williams-Mystic from across many different majors and academic backgrounds, these independent research projects give them the opportunity to draw on their pre-existing interests and expertise or discover new passions that turn into theses or even careers.